MarkusMaal/YTURL_generator/README.md

 # YTURL_generator
-A simple visual basic program that allows you to generate, preview and brute force YouTube and Imgur URLs.
+A simple visual basic program that allows you to generate, preview and brute force YouTube and Imgur images/thumbnails/URLs.